 - create new Spring Boot applications which get imported into Jenkins X and their Continuous Delivery pipelines setup

-Rather than having to have deep knowledge of the internals of Jenkins Pipeline, Jenkins X will automatically setup awesome pipelines for your projects that fully implements both CI and CD using DevOps best practices
+Jenkins X will automatically set up awesome pipelines for your projects that fully implement both CI and CD using DevOps best practices.

 An environment is a place where applications get deployed.
 Developers often refer to environments using a short name like

 Testing, Staging/UAT or Production.

 With Jenkins X each team gets its own Environments.
 By default Jenkins X creates a

 Production environment for each team but you can create new environments via jx create environment.

 Dev environment which is where tools like Tekton, Nexus or Prow are installed and where CI/CD pipelines run.

 We use GitOps to manage the configuration and version of the kubernetes resources which are deployed to each environment.
 So each Environment has its own git repository that contains all the Helm Charts, their versions and the configuration for the applications be run in the environment.